neginkheirmand/Steganography/README.md

 ![](https://github.com/neginkheirmand/Steganography/blob/main/examples/springCoded_compressed.png?raw=true)

-you think they are the same picture? look at the next photo in which the different pixels are marked as red:
+You think they are the same picture? look at the next photo in which the different pixels are marked as red:

 raw [here](https://github.com/neginkheirmand/Steganography/blob/main/examples/difference.png?raw=true)